 Also see an excellent resource from the OneVoice for Accessible ICT Coalition (onevoiceict.org 2012-2015).
 OneVoice aimed to "assist organisations in embedding accessible information and communication technologies (ICT) as a fundamental part of their diversity and inclusion values and culture".
 See their published report Accessible Information and Communication Technologies Benefits to Business and Society (accessible .pdf).

 Alt and title attributes are parts of the web content that aren't immediately visible, yet they are important to know and understand.

 Get helpful information about them at What Is Alt Text?
 Why You Should Use It, and How to Write It by Sydney Butler, Published Aug 22, 2022.
-Steve Faulkner, The Paciello Group, has been diligently updating the draft for HTML5: techniques for the provision of text alternatives provided an interesting study of how different browsers handle the alt text at the time: alt and title content display in popular browsers, 5 January 2010 by Steve Faulkner – another resource to monitor.
+Steve Faulkner, The Paciello Group, has been diligently updating the draft for HTML5: techniques for the provision of text alternatives provided an interesting study of how different browsers handle the alt text at the time: Alt and Title content display in popular browsers, 5 January 2010 by Steve Faulkner – another resource to monitor.
 Finally, Vlad Alexander asked how web browsers should render alt text.

 Definitely an area for technical communicators to monitor!

 Make a note of "a11y" and "tsaccess" for future reference.